NordicPlayground/ncs-cloud-client-workshop/Readme.md

 Two new cloud commands will be added in order to allow the user to enabled or disable automatic temperature readings through the cloud interface.
 To start the timer send {"temp":"timer"}.
 To stop the timer send {"temp":"stop"}

 First a Zephyr timer will be defined in order to trigger a callback at regular intervals.
-The timer callback function will trigger the temperature read function that we implemented in an earlier step.
+The timer callback function will trigger the temperature read function that was implemented in step 4.
-Paste the following code in main.c, towards the top of the file, just below *static K_WORK_DEFINE(read_temp_work, read_temp_work_fn);*:
+Paste the following code in main.c, towards the top of the file, just below *static K_WORK_DEFINE(read_temp_work, read_temp_work_fn);* :
 ```C
 static void read_temp_timer_fn(struct k_timer *timer)
 {